Georgia State Flag

 Certified Application Counselor Designated Organizations (CDOs)

-Certified CDOs are responsible for overseeing the work of affiliated CACs, including training, day-to-day management, and monitoring certified CAC activities.
-Certified CACs are individuals who are certified and licensed by the state to support consumers with applying for health coverage.
+CDOs are responsible for overseeing the work of affiliated CACs, including training, day-to-day management, and monitoring certified CAC activities.
+CACs are individuals who are certified and licensed by the state to support consumers with applying for health coverage.

-There are 26 Georgia Access CDOs for Plan Year (PY) 2025:
+The twenty-two Georgia Access CDOs for Plan Year (PY) 2025 are:

 Certified Application Counselors (CACs)

-Certified CACs are individuals who are certified and licensed by the state to support consumers with applying for health coverage on Georgia Access.
+CACs are individuals who are certified and licensed by the state to support consumers with applying for health coverage on Georgia Access.

-To learn more about CAC licensure, visit Navigators and Georgia Access Specialists (CACs) | Office of the Commissioner of Insurance and Safety Fire.
+To learn more about license requirements for CACs, visit Navigators and Georgia Access Specialists (CACs) | Office of the Commissioner of Insurance and Safety Fire.

 Frequently Asked Questions